 Read the AARP article, Taking Aim at Old Soldiers, for more information and advice on what to do.

-out the credentials of an investment adviser via your state regulatory office.
+Note, in particular, their advice that you should always check out the credentials of an investment adviser via your state regulatory office.

 Scams That Pose as Being for Veterans or Active Military Personnel